Skip to content

 About this photo

-Clint Eastwood and Eli Wallach in the Sad Hill Cemetery
+Clint Eastwood Eli Wallach in the Sad Hill Cemetery

 A remarkable film that captures the meeting of two Western legends in one of cinema’s most iconic settings.